Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 \section{6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE}

 In this section, the KG method is employed for 6G E2E system design for the Cooperating Mobile Robots use case.
 Note that, Cooperating Mobile Robots is the representative use case of the Collaborative Robots use case family as identified in the Hexa-X-II project \cite{hexa2_D12,hexa2_D14}.
+The use case is selected here as a representative industrial 6G scenario with stringent end-to-end requirements (e.g., latency, reliability, availability) and trust/efficiency considerations, making it well-suited to demonstrate KPI/KVI-driven enabler selection and pruning.
+Consequently, it demonstrates how the proposed KG-based methodology extends beyond existing framework-level system designs (e.g., \cite{hexa2_D23}) by enabling requirement (KPI and KVI)-driven pruning and selection of design enablers, rather than prescribing a fixed architectural blueprint.
+This requirement-driven pruning is central to the paper’s novelty and is not addressed in our prior work \cite{hexa2_D23}.